-To calculate VMT reductions from action T4.2, Fehr & Peers used a major transit stop GIS layer developed as part of the LA County SB 743 VMT Tool released in late 2020 and information from the LA Metro NextGen Plan and LA Metro Long Range Transportation Plan, along with CAPCOA equations.
-Specifically, the transit mode share of 4.6% per the 2012 California Household Travel Survey was used, and it was assumed that implementation of Action T4.2 would result in 100% of all transit routes in the County will receive bus-only lanes, signal prioritization along major thoroughfares, and full bus rapid transit infrastructure along priority corridors.
+To calculate VMT reductions from Action T4.2, Fehr & Peers used a major transit stop GIS layer developed as part of the County's SB 743 VMT Tool released in late 2020 and information from the LA Metro NextGen Plan and LA Metro Long Range Transportation Plan, along with CAPCOA equations.
+Specifically, the transit mode share of 4.6 percent per the 2012 California Household Travel Survey was used, and it was assumed that implementation of Action T4.2 would result in 100 percent of all transit routes in unincorporated Los Angeles County will receive bus-only lanes, signal prioritization along major thoroughfares, and full bus rapid transit infrastructure along priority corridors.
 This value is based on the LA Metro NextGen Plan and LA Metro Long Range Transportation Plan.
-This infrastructure would result in a 0.6% reduction in total VMT occurring in the County's TOD areas and HQTAs.
+This infrastructure would result in a 0.6 percent reduction in total VMT occurring in unincorporated Los Angeles County's TOD areas and HQTAs.
 VMT was calculated at the TAZ level.
 Once the percent VMT reductions were determined, based on the geographic scope and VMT category of Measure T4.2, the appropriate VMT was aggregated across the relevant TAZs within which transit mode shift would increase.
-Percent reductions were then applied to appropriate VMT sub-totals to obtain the VMT reduction estimates.
+Percent reductions were then applied to appropriate VMT subtotals to obtain the VMT reduction estimates.
 The sum of these reductions was then subtracted from total light-duty vehicle VMT to estimate adjusted daily VMT.
 This adjusted daily VMT was then projected to obtain VMT reductions and adjusted totals in each analysis year (2030, 2035, and 2045).

-GHG reductions from Measure T4 are calculated using daily VMT reductions provided by Fehr & Peers, as described above.
-The average daily VMT reductions achieved through implementation of Measure T4 were annualized by multiplying by 347 days, consistent with the GHG Inventory and Adjusted BAU forecast (see Appendix A).
-GHG emission reductions were then calculated by multiplying the annual VMT reductions by the Adjusted BAU passenger vehicle emission factors for each target year as derived from EMFAC2021 (see section B.1 above).
+GHG reductions from Measure T4 are calculated using daily VMT reductions provided by Fehr & Peers, as described above.37 The average daily VMT reductions achieved through implementation of Measure T4 were annualized by multiplying by 347 days, consistent with the GHG Inventory and Adjusted BAU forecast (see Appendix A).
+GHG emissions reductions were then calculated by multiplying the annual VMT reductions by the Adjusted BAU passenger vehicle emission factors for each target year as derived from EMFAC2021 (see Section B.1 above).38

-&lt;sup>37 Fehr & Peers, LA County CAP VMT Reduction Estimate Summary, December 7, 2021.
+37 Fehr & Peers.
+2021.
+County of Los Angeles CAP VMT Reduction Estimate Summary, February 22, 2023.

-- The baseline transit mode share is 4.6%, per the 2012 California Household Travel Survey. - For Action T4.1, the total number of transit service hours in the County would increase from 560,000 to 1.12 million after transit expansion. - For Action T4.1, the reduction in VMT applies to the total VMT occurring within the County. - For Action T4.2, 100% of all transit routes in the County will receive bus-only lanes, signal prioritization along major thoroughfares, and full bus rapid transit infrastructure along priority corridors. - For Action T4.2, VMT reductions apply to the relevant TAZs within which transit mode shift would increase. - Daily VMT reductions are annualized by multiplying by 347 days. - Passenger vehicle category corresponds to the EMFAC vehicle categories LDA, LDT1, LDT2, MCY, and MD.
+- The baseline transit mode share is 4.6 percent, per the 2012 California Household Travel Survey. - For Action T4.1, the total number of transit service hours in unincorporated Los Angeles County would increase from 560,000 to 1.12 million after transit expansion. - For Action T4.1, the reduction in VMT applies to the total VMT occurring within unincorporated Los Angeles County. - For Action T4.2, 100 percent of all transit routes in unincorporated Los Angeles County will receive bus-only lanes, signal prioritization along major thoroughfares, and full bus rapid transit infrastructure along priority corridors. - For Action T4.2, VMT reductions apply to the relevant TAZs within which transit mode shift would increase. - Daily VMT reductions are annualized by multiplying by 347 days. - Passenger vehicle category corresponds to the EMFAC vehicle categories LDA, LDT1, LDT2, MCY, and MD.